Providing the USD/VES Rate, using C# Functional Extensions

 .TapError(_logger.CouldNotGetRateFromHtml);

-This command sequence creates a task that returns a Result<Rate<Usd, Ves>>
+This command sequence creates a task that returns a Result<Rate<Usd, Ves>> when awaited.

 If the result contains an error message it is discarded since it has been logged already, and we are left either with a rate or nothing.

-constructor provided by CSharpFunctionalExtensions as the type Maybe<Rate<Usd, Ves>>
+This is modeled using the Maybe constructor provided by CSharpFunctionalExtensions as the type Maybe<Rate<Usd, Ves>>.

 using Microsoft.Extensions.Logging;